 Who would have thought pinball and Metroidvania could blend so beautifully?
 You control Yoku, a beetle postmaster making deliveries around the mystical island of Mokumana.
 Your beetle buddy is tethered to a ball which flings him around the huge 2D island when launched by the many sets of bumpers and flippers under your control and dotted across the landscape.
 A novel adventure that combines a colourful game world with a soothing soundtrack, Yoku's Island Express is a lovely little game which we can't recommend enough.

 The Gardens Between presents intricate puzzles solved by rewinding and directing time, and the game is wrapped up in a beautifully charming aesthetic which belies the complexity beneath.
 A relaxing soundtrack accompanies this unusual puzzler which will gently massage your grey matter as you make your way to the top of various islands and through a bittersweet, wordless narrative courtesy of Australian indie studio The Voxel Agents.
 The Gardens Between is a rejuvenating balm for your ol' brainbox and comes recommended.

-Until the arrival of Animal Crossing: New Horizons, the best digital life sim on Switch has to be Stardew Valley.
+Animal Crossing: New Horizons may have arrived, but the best digital life sim on Switch with a farming focus still has to be Stardew Valley.
 This farm management title channels the classic gameplay of Harvest Moon into a huge retro-inspired experience that will devour your days if you let it.
 It takes a while to get into, and you definitely get out what you put in, but Stardew Valley has almost limitless layers to uncover and if you're ready to invest a significant portion of your free time into a charming, calming game experience, there are few better options on Switch right now.